jtvanlew/jtvanlew.github.io/_posts/2014-06-18-jon-van-ferm.md

 \end{eqnarray}
 $$

 Dude.
 7 W?
 That's easy!
-But, yeah, you're right, the fermenter walls won't be adiabatic so let's add a design margin.
+But since real fermenter walls won't be adiabatic, I'll throw on a huge design margin.
 Let's say we need 20 W of cooling.
 I think even cheap-o peltier thermoelectrics can pull 20 W. Since I had precisely such cheap-o peltier, I kinda hacked together some hardware with a flat bar of stainless, an old cpu heat sink, and a peltier sandwiched in the middle.
 My arduino + a relay got a 20 V power supply onto the thermoelectric.

 What you see in that image at the top is the first trial run of the whole assembly.
 I must admit it didn't work that well at first.
 There was too much stainless steel rod exposed and interacting with the room's air.
 Some insulation wrapped around that would force more energy interaction with the liquid it's immersed in.